heejungemily/Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I would like to discuss the
+1. I would like to discuss the connection between the different files (when you create a new file versus simply making an outlet).
-2.
+2. How do you utilize Pods on Github?

 ## Video Walkthrough